mcci-catena/MCCI-Catena-SHT3x/CRC-8-Calc.md

 - It's very easy to do a byte-wise calculation.
 An 8-bit CRC is a function of the input value and the input CRC (and in fact is a function of the XOR of the input value and the input CRC).
 It's easy to generate a lookup table.
 - Although it was easy to generate and use a 256-byte lookup table, this seemed excessive given that the input strings to be checked are only 2 bytes long.
 On the other hand, I didn't like the notion of doing a bitwise CRC; it seems a waste of battery power.

-I struggled for a while to create a 4-bit version of the CRC-8 algorigthm.
+I struggled for a while to create a 4-bit version of the CRC-8 algorithm.
 Finally, I broke down and built a gate model and did algebra.
 This file documents that work.

 ## Verilog model